 The vessel was towed from Portsmouth and berthed at Canada dock on September 2008,

-TDS had made several repairs to the dock gates but on pumping out the dock it was noted that further work was required, this took time to do & to give confidence in the dock gates.
+TDS had made several repairs to the dock gates but on pumping out the dock it was noted that further work was required, this took time to do and to give confidence in the dock gates.

-The dock was 34-foot-deep & had a collection sump for water leaks through the gates, four large pumps were in place, working on level control to maintain a dry condition within the working area, the working area was segregated from the sump by a bund wall.
+The dock was 34-foot-deep and had a collection sump for water leaks through the gates, four large pumps were in place, working on level control to maintain a dry condition within the working area, the working area was segregated from the sump by a bund wall.